modular/modular/KGEN/docs/LitNotes.md

 ### Main

-In Lightning the main function has signature `fn main() -> Int`, where `Int` comes fom the standard library.
+In Lightning the main function has signature `fn main()`.
 That function is exported automatically with the unique symbol "main" in the final object file.
 This is subject to change as we close the gap with Python's functionality.

 ### The full power of MLIR at your fingertips